GenericMappingTools/gmt/doc/rst/source/gmtconvert.rst

     headers against extended regular expressions enclose the expression in slashes.
 Append **i** for case-insensitive matching.
     For a list of such patterns, give **+f**\ *file* with one pattern per line.
-    To give a single pattern starting with +f, escape it with a backslash.
+    To give a single pattern starting with "+f", escape it with a backslash.
+    Finally, append **+e** at the end to request an exact match [Default will match any sub-string in the target].

 .. _-T: